 How much is Medicaid if paying for additional services?
 If patients should find themselves in a situation where medical services are not under Medicaid types of insurance, there are steps to take.
 First, speak with the doctor to see if he or she can sign off on the service as being medically necessary.
 There are instances when the state offers coverage with a doctor’s consent.

 The next step is to speak with a medical policy representative about possible Medicaid coverage for the service.
 If both parties deny the coverage of a service not covered by Medicaid, speak to them about a possible payment plan, so the medical service does not cause immediate financial pressure for your household or you.
-By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 Learn About Types of Medicaid Insurance in Maryland